Beyond Scale: The Diversity Coefficient as a Data Quality Metric for Variability in Natural Language Data: Method: the Diversity Coefficient for Natural Language

 To compute Task2Vec embeddings, we use GPT-2 \cite{gpt2} pre-trained on the English language as the probe network $f_w$.
-Following Task2Vec, we fine-tune only the final layer (a language modeling head) on each batch because it's the current best trusted method for computing Task2Vec embeddings \cite{task2vec, curse_low_div, miranda2023pretraining}.
-Figure \ref{fig:pipeline} demonstrates our pipeline.
+Following Task2Vec \citep{task2vec}, we fine-tune only the final layer (a language modeling head) on each batch since it's the only tested method for computing Task2Vec embeddings \cite{task2vec, curse_low_div, miranda2023pretraining}, e.g. it's not known if the intuitive properties observed in \citep{task2vec} hold without fine-tuning the backbone.
+See Figure \ref{fig:div_pipeline} for a visual of the diversity coefficient computation pipeline.

-By measuring the distance between FIMs, the diversity coefficient captures the average intrinsic variability of batches in the underlying data distribution as a proxy for data coverage or information contained in the dataset.
-Another interpretation is that dataset diversity reflects how different batches are from each other.
-Therefore, a low diversity coefficient implies that batches are not very different.